Understanding the 9 Types of Private Equity Funds

 1. Venture Capital (VC)

 The ideal and typical businesses that are a good match for Venture Capital investments are startups.
-VC funding can be provided to both startups or entrepreneurs directly and is seen at all stages of a startup, scaleup, or growth companies evolution.
-A couple well-known companies that has successfully leveraged VC funding are AirBnB and Slack.
+VC funding can be provided to both startups or entrepreneurs directly and is seen at all stages of a startup, scaleup, or growth company's evolution.
+A couple of well-known companies that have successfully leveraged VC funding are AirBnB and Slack.
 Both took on VC funds as part of various investment rounds over the course of their company life cycles and now are both public companies.
 Slack was also acquired by Salesforce after going public.
 Airbnb has raised 6B in funding over 33 investment rounds while Slack took on $200M in VC investments.

 There are a handful of reasons why you might want to consider a VC investment or not.

 The Pros of Venture Capital:

 - Access to Large Amounts to Money: Venture Capital Firms typically are made up of very wealthy, well-connected ex-startup folks who know the business and have the access and influence to raise a lot of money.
 A major pro of taking on a VC investment is the access to capital you will have.